 The data also revealed something quite puzzling.
 For sometimes more than an hour after their tagging and release, narwhals—which fled the scene—also immediately lowered their heart rates to as few as three beats per minute, Williams, Heide-Jørgensen, and their colleagues report today in Science.
 “That doesn’t make any sense,” because its muscles need a lot more oxygen to get away fast, says Greg Breed, an ecologist at the University of Alaska in Fairbanks.

 Williams thinks the animal’s heart is getting two conflicting signals at once: the usual “slow down for diving” one and one that says, “Speed up, I need oxygen,” from the muscles.
 The former seems to win out, putting the narwhal at risk.
 In lab rats, a low heart rate and a sudden fright and flight reaction can lead to cardiac arrest.
-And some researchers think an inappropriate drop in heart rate may explain why the heart stops in some people when they are frightened, sometimes killing them.
+And Jose Vega, a neurologist at Novant Health Forsyth Medical Center in Winston-Salem, North Carolina, thinks an inappropriate drop in heart rate may explain why the heart stops in some people when they are frightened, sometimes killing them.

 It’s not known whether chronic stress will harm the narwhals, but researchers are concerned.
 “The results are disturbing because they suggest narwhals aren’t physiologically equipped to sustain, in good health, repeated exposure to stressful events,” says Randall Reeves, a marine mammal expert in Hudson, Canada, who chairs the International Union for Conservation of Nature Species Survival Commission’s Cetacean Specialist Group.
 “It makes me worry that narwhals are even more specialized than was previously thought, and that they are thus less resilient to rapid environmental change.”